"ONE\'S MOMENT OF COMPLETE FREEDOM"

 4. just continue going on with your basic integrating, directing and going up.

 This way, whichever choice you make can have the best chance to be filled with your fullest integrating and going up.
 So, no matter what you finally do, your integrating still remains your main activity; and the choices of any specific action remain more secondary right on through finally doing one of them.
-And if one of your choices is something that stirs up a lot of enthusiasm or excitement in you—for instance, like music making or poetry recitation often can—this temporary setting aside of your goal is rather like placing it high up on an imaginary shelf just off to one side of you but still "shimmering"with all its inspiration and intensity until you are fully ready to approach accomplishing it with your best integrating.
+And if one of your choices is something that stirs up a lot of enthusiasm or excitement in you—for instance, like music making or poetry recitation often can—this temporary setting aside of your goal is rather like placing it on an imaginary shelf just off to one side of you where it can still "shimmer" with its fullest inspiration and intensity until you are ready to approach accomplishing it with your fullest going up and lengthening and widening.

-This extended delaying also helps more and more to deflect any power that your inspiration or excitement might have over you that could actually stand in the way of your doing the action most completely and wonderfully, especially if it is a deeply ingrained action that you have learned to do subconsciously—like speaking, singing or walking.
+This extended delaying also helps more and more to deflect any power that your inspiration or excitement might have over you that could actually stand in the way of your doing the action most completely and wonderfully, especially if it is a deeply ingrained action that you have learned to do subconsciously—like speaking, singing,

 In a way, you could say that this fresh decision-making procedure actually equalizes your choices so that you can bring the same power of integrating to all of them.
 Even your fourth option—just waiting and directing—can contain the same energy as the excitement of singing a note from a beautiful song.
 So when you work this way for a while, it obviously can empower your directing energy as much as it can improve your inhibiting ability.

-You may benefit very much from going through this entire procedure several times before you finally let yourself go ahead to accomplish the action that you ultimately choose to do—especially if it is one that you usually tend to rush through in a way that gets you stiff or tired or that gets you frustrated because it often turns out less successful or rewarding than you hope it will be.
+You may benefit very much from going through this entire procedure several times before you finally let yourself go ahead to accomplish the action that you ultimately choose to do—especially if it\'s a task that you usually tend to rush through in a way that gets you stiff or tired or that gets you frustrated because it often turns out less successful or rewarding than you hope it will be.